 Adapting to this new era of fully remote work, employers can now benefit from hiring international employees and attracting top talent from all over the world.
 This is helpful in hiring professionals from specific locations who have a knowledgeable point of view of the area.

 But in order for remote hiring to be an efficient and painless process for both the employers and the candidates, we have put together some smart strategies adopted by companies who frequently hire remote employees:

 1. Advertise On Social Platforms for Remote Jobs

 Since the work is remote, the job should be advertised on platforms where the candidates mostly go to look for remote jobs.
 There are many such platforms and social media networks that are dedicated to advertising remote work, and this will help in filtering out people who are only interested in physical workplaces.

 You can still use your regular advertisement platforms but make sure that you highlight the fact that the work is remote.
-Apart from making the screening process easy, it will help in making the on-boarding process easy since everything is being communicated online through an interactive channel.
+Apart from making the screening process easy, it will help in making the onboarding process easy since everything is being communicated online through an interactive channel.

 2. Recorded Video Introduction

-Along with applications, employers can ask the candidates to provide a one minute introduction of themselves and why they think they’re a good fit for the job.
+Along with applications, employers can ask the candidates to provide a one-minute introduction of themselves and why they think they’re a good fit for the job.
 Or ask them to list their relevant experiences.
 Once you’ve sorted through the applications, the video introductions will help you decide which candidates are suitable for an interview.
-This makes the screening process much easier and shows the seriousness of the applicants towards the job.
+This makes the screening process much easier and shows the seriousness of the applicants toward the job.
 This also gives a head start for which are the potential candidates for the job based on their introduction and experience and reduces the time you need to go through individual applications.

 Read more on how remote work has changed human life: